Saritasa/php-laravel-fluent-validation/README.md

 $ composer require saritasa/laravel-fluent-validation
 ```

-If you use Laraval 5.4 or less,
+If you use Laravel 5.4 or less,
 or 5.5+ with [package discovery](https://laravel.com/docs/5.5/packages#package-discovery) disabled,
 add the FluentValidationServiceProvider in ``config/app.php``: